How to Apply

 If you have any questions about writing your research proposal, please contact the Postgraduate Research Tutor Dr Ben Walmsley firstname.lastname@example.org for more information.

 When the School receives your application, we will contact you.
 Wherever possible, we call candidates for interview.
 For international students, this can be a telephone interview.
 We will let you know the result of your application as soon as possible.

-The University of Leeds welcomes applications from international students, and has a network of representatives who are happy to inform and advise international students about the University.
-A list of Leeds overseas representatives can be found here.
+The University of Leeds welcomes applications from international students, and has a network of overseas representatives who are happy to inform and advise international students about the University.